AndrewDiles/deezbotbois/README.md

 ## BUGS:

 - if user's avatar image is a bot, then the onHover to reveal the sample profile tab fails to trigger once they hover over the bot (it only triggers when hovering over the background.)

+- Main display not scrollable

+- If user swaps between color schemes and tries to update, mongo will throw error
+## Solution: verify if new user object is the same as the old using JSON.stringify

 ## Reminders